lenatran/japan_hostels/README.md

-# Exploratory Data Analysis (EDA) on Japan Hostels using Python
+# Exploratory Data Analysis (EDA) on Hostels in Japan using Python

 An analysis on an affordable lodging option for travelers using Pandas, Matplotlib, Seaborn and Scipy modules.